juxor/afaq/markdown/secI5.md

 listen to criticism because I am **selfish.** I would not deny myself another's insights"_ [For Ourselves, **The Right to be Greedy**, Thesis 113]).

 Therefore, anarchism will **increase** freedom of speech in many important ways, particularly in the workplace (where it is currently denied under capitalism).
 This will be a natural result of a society based on maximising freedom and the desire to enjoy life: _"We claim the right of discussing . . . whatever subject interests us.
 If free speech and free press mean anything, they mean freedom of discussion."_ [Goldman, **Op.
 Cit.**, p.
 203]

 We would also like to point out that during both the Spanish and Russian revolutions, freedom of speech was protected within anarchist areas.
 For example, the Makhnovists in the Ukraine _"fully applied the revolutionary principles of freedom of speech, of thought, of the Press, and of political association.
 In all the cities and towns occupied . . .
 Complete freedom of speech, Press, assembly, and association of any kind and for everyone was immediately proclaimed."_ [Peter Arshinov, **The History of the Makhnovist Movement**, p.
-153] This is confirmed by Michael Malet: _"One of the most remarkable achievements of the Makhnovists was to preserve a freedom of speech more extensive than any of their opponents."_ [**Nestor Makhno in the Russian Civil War**, p.
-175] In revolutionary Spain republicans, liberals, communists, Trotskyites and many different anarchist groups all had freedom to express their views. _"On my first visit to Spain in September 1936,"_ Emma Goldman reported _"nothing surprised me so much as the amount of political freedom I found everywhere.
-True, it did not extend to Fascists"_ but _"everyone of the anti-Fascist front enjoyed political freedom which hardly existed in any of the so-called European democracies."_ As for the few restrictions that were in place, remember that there was a war on so it was _"childish to expect the CNT-FAI to include Fascists and other forces engaged in their destruction in the extension of complete political freedom."_ [**Vision on Fire**, p.147 and
+153] This is confirmed by Michael Malet who notes that _"[o]ne of the most remarkable achievements of the Makhnovists was to preserve a freedom of speech more extensive than any of their opponents."_ [**Nestor Makhno in the Russian Civil War**, p.
+175] In revolutionary Spain republicans, liberals, communists, Trotskyites and many different anarchist groups all had freedom to express their views.
+Emma Goldman wrote that _"[o]n my first visit to Spain in September 1936, nothing surprised me so much as the amount of political freedom I found everywhere.
+True, it did not extend to Fascists"_ but _"everyone of the anti-Fascist front enjoyed political freedom which hardly existed in any of the so-called European democracies."_ As for the few restrictions that were in place, remember that there was a war on so it was _"childish to expect the CNT-FAI to include Fascists and other forces engaged in their destruction in the extension of complete political freedom."_
-p.
+[**Vision on Fire**, p.147 and p.
 228] The freedom of speech in anarchist areas is confirmed in a host of other eye-witnesses, including George Orwell in **Homage to Catalonia** (in fact, it was the rise of the pro-capitalist republicans and communists that introduced censorship).

 Both movements were fighting a life-and-death struggle against communist, fascist and pro-capitalist armies and so this defence of freedom of expression, given the circumstances, is particularly noteworthy.
 Freedom of speech, like freedom of association, applies to all groups (including, of course, religious ones).
 The only exception would be, as Goldman noted, for organisations which are actively fighting to enslave a free society.
 In other words, during a social revolution it is unlikely that freedom of speech and organisation would apply to those supporting the counter-revolutionary forces.
 As the threat of violence by these forces decreases, so the freedom of their supporters would increase.

- It is in this context we must discuss what some could point to as an example of anarchists denying freedom of speech and association, namely the burning of churches during the Spanish Revolution.
+It is in this context we must discuss what some could point to as an example of anarchists denying freedom of speech, association and worship, namely the burning of churches during the Spanish Revolution.
 In fact, some would use this as evidence of anarchist intolerance of religion and to those who disagree with them.
 Anarchists reject such charges.

- As is well known, after the successful defeat of the fascist-military coup in mid-July 1936, Catholic Churches were burned and members of the Catholic Church were killed.
+As is well known, after the successful defeat of the fascist-military coup in late-July 1936, Catholic Churches were burned and members of the Catholic Church were killed.
 However, these acts were **not** acts against freedom of religion or speech.
-Rather they are popular acts against both the oppressive and reactionary role of the Catholic Church in Spanish society as well as its active support for fascism throughout the 1920s and 1930s, including Franco's coup.
+Rather they were popular acts against both the oppressive and reactionary role of the Catholic Church in Spanish society as well as its active support for fascism throughout the 1920s and 1930s, including Franco's coup.
 As historian Paul Preston summarises: